-(iii) Ind AS 8 - Accounting Policies, Changes in Accounting Estimates and Errors
+Ind AS 8 - Accounting Policies, Changes in Accounting Estimates and Errors

 The amendments will help entities to distinguish between accounting policies and accounting estimates.
 The definition of a change in accounting estimates has been replaced with a definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involves measurement uncertainty.
-The Company does not expect this amendment to have any
+The Company does not expect this amendment to have any significant impact in its financial statements.

-3 Significant accounting policies
+3. Significant accounting policies